barclayd/Python-3D-Graphics/README.md

 # Python 3D Graphics

-3D Graphics using Python using PyOpenGL.
+3D Graphics using Python and PyOpenGL.

 ### Demo